 Advocating for change in the industry, Onwuachi explores the benefits of restaurants moving to a model with a community relief effort built in and further champions those already making such efforts.

 “In times of crisis, if you’re not coming up with the idea get behind someone who already has.
 All you ultimately want to do is help people.
 You don’t need to be the pioneer…getting behind someone is just as heroic.”

-The post Chef Kwame Onwuachi and Liz Bacelar on COVID Activism in the Restaurant Industry – SXSW Sessions On Demand Video appeared first on SXSW.
+The post Chef Kwame Onwuachi and Liz Bacelar on COVID Activism in the Restaurant Industry [Video] appeared first on SXSW.